noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 	// create event with custom data via the detail proeprty
 	// if bubbles, boomers can listen for incidences dispatched on millenials const event = new CustomEvent('wtf', { bubbles: true|false, detail: { ...yourShitHere }})

+	// dispatch an event in response to some other event
+		// As the user types, the textarea inside the form dispatches/triggers the event to fire, and uses itself as the starting point textarea.addEventListener('input', e => e.target.dispatchEvent(eventAwesome));
 i
 ```